theQRL/docs.theqrl.org/_docs/developers/pyqryptonight.md

 ### OSX

-If you dont have brew yet, we think you should :) Install brew:
+If you don't have brew yet, we think you should :) Install brew:

 ```bash
 # Install brew